belwalaashish26/MYpersonalProjects/Lambdas/Bulk upload Lambda/Bulk upload to DDB details.md

 }

-🔹 No S3 required
+No S3 required.
-🔹 Useful for debugging or local PoC
+Useful for debugging or local proof-of-concept.

-3️⃣ S3 Trigger Mode (Main)
+3. S3 Trigger Mode (Main)

-Triggered by an S3 event when a .csv is uploaded.
+Triggered by an S3 event when a .csv file is uploaded.

 Flow: